alivespirit/analyze-video/README.md

   - **Media Handling**: Sends highlight clips as animations and insignificant motion as photos.
 - **Performance & Stability**:
   - **Dual-Executor Design**: Uses separate, single-worker thread pools for CPU-bound (video analysis) and I/O-bound (API calls) tasks to prevent system overload.
-  - **Graceful Shutdown & Auto-Restart**: Automatically restarts the script if `main.py` is modified, with robust shutdown logic.
+  - **Graceful Shutdown & Auto-Restart**: Automatically restarts the script if any of the Python files is modified, with robust shutdown logic.
   - **Battery Monitoring**: Appends battery status to notifications if the device is on battery power and running low (requires `psutil`).
   - **Low Hardware Requirements**: Optimized to be efficient without losing accuracy, tested on Intel Core m5 CPU with 8Gb of RAM.
 - **Enhanced Logging**: